atvanguard/moonwalker/README.md

 - Possible to parallelize deployment tasks.

 ### How it works
-1. Moonwalker requires a rabbitMq to send to and process (deployment) tasks from.
+1. Moonwalker requires a rabbitMq to send to and process tasks from.
 2. The [Sender](./src/Sender.ts) is used to queue the tasks.
-3. The [Worker](./src/Worker.ts) listens to the queue, processes the truffle artifact and sends transactions.
+3. The [Worker](./src/Worker.ts) listens to the queue, processes the truffle artifact and also sends transactions.

 For specific instructions to use Moonwalker, please refer to the Matic Network contracts deployment [notes](https://github.com/maticnetwork/contracts/tree/release-betaV2/moonwalker-migrations).